Allison Transmission: Hybrid bus series

 Allison characterizes the system as the "Two-Mode Compound Split Parallel Hybrid Architecture".
 As installed in buses, the EP System has two operating modes or speed ranges, with the changeover generally occurring between 15 and 25 mph.
 Under full-throttle, the vehicle's initial launch in the low-speed mode is boosted by the output motor.
 As vehicle speed increases, the input motor begins to dominate, resulting in nearly total mechanical output only.
 Through 2011, GM intended to introduce 16 passenger car and truck hybrid models based on the Allison split-mode system.
 The primary benefit of the Allison hybrid system is in recapturing kinetic energy during regenerative braking and storing it as electrical energy, which can later be converted back to kinetic energy through an output motor, which assists in accelerating the vehicle, reducing demand on the engine and consequently fuel consumption.
 Fuel economy is improved by up to 60%, and acceleration can also be improved compared to a conventional bus.

 To the operator, the hybrid system is automatic and requires no special training.
 Under normal in-motion operation, engine speed is controlled by the TCM, which commands a torque and speed point based on the needs of the hybrid system.
 During startup and shutdown, the TCM commands only a speed requirement.

-The EV Drive Unit is installed in lieu of a conventional transmission and acts as a continuously variable transmission controlled electronically; it integrates two motor-generators (Motor A and Motor B, on the input and output, respectively), three planetary gear sets, one rotating clutch, and one stationary clutch.
-From the engine, power is transferred to the input shaft through an input damper instead of the conventional torque converter found in an automatic transmission.
-The input shaft is coupled to the main shaft and Motor A through a planetary gearset (P1), and Motor A is coupled to Motor B through another planetary gearset (P2).
-Motor B is coupled to the output shaft through a third planetary gearset (P3) and the stationary (C1) and rotating (C2) clutches.
+The EV Drive Unit is installed in lieu of a conventional transmission and acts as a continuously variable transmission controlled electronically; it integrates two motor-generators (MG-A and MG-B, on the input and output, respectively), three planetary gear sets (P1, P2, and P3), one rotating clutch (C2), and one stationary clutch (C1).
+From the engine, power is transferred to the input shaft through a torque damper instead of the conventional torque converter found in an automatic transmission.
+The input shaft is coupled to the main shaft and MG-A through the first planetary gearset (P1), and MG-A is coupled to MG-B through another planetary gearset (P2).
+MG-B is coupled to the output shaft through a third planetary gearset (P3) and the stationary (C1) and rotating (C2) clutches.
 Both motors are three-phase AC induction motors and automatically switch from motoring to generation when the mechanical rotation frequency exceeds the stator field frequency.